 Child Custody and Child Support

 During a divorce, parents must still consider the well-being of your child.
 The court will require a schedule of where the child will physically stay throughout the year.
 Parents may choose joint custody, or one parent may be the sole caretaker while the other parent pays child support.
 Child support is an amount paid from one parent to the other to cover the costs of raising a child such as housing, food, school supplies, clothing, extracurricular activities, and other needs of the child.
 Taking all of the needs of the child into consideration and creating a plan during the divorce helps provide stability in the child’s life.
 The future health and well-being of a child is a sensitive subject for parents.
 At Divorce Matters®, we can help guide you through this process so that you feel comfortable with the plan.

 In many marriages, there are financial compromises.
 One spouse may choose to stay home with children while the other works full-time, one spouse may choose to return to school, or one spouse may begin a business venture.
 All of these situations can impact an individual’s finances post-divorce.
 To provide stability for the lower-earning spouse, the court may order spousal maintenance, also known as alimony.
 Alimony may be paid temporarily until the lower-earning spouse is able to reach their earning potential, or it may be paid for life.

-If you are thinking of a divorce or you are in the midst of one at the moment, contact the experienced legal team at Divorce Matters in Lakewood, Colorado.
+If you are thinking of a divorce or you are in the midst of one at the moment, contact the experienced legal team at Divorce Matters® in Lakewood, Colorado.
 We can assist you with the division of assets, setting up a feasible parenting plan, child custody payments, and spousal maintenance.
-To learn more, contact our Lakewood, CO divorce lawyers for a free initial consultation.
+To learn more, contact our Lakewood, CO divorce lawyers for an initial consultation.